The Team

 Sarah Coonan

 Sarah is the Network and Outreach Officer for the Farming For Nature project since February 2024.
 Growing up in rural Tipperary, Sarah is a Psychology graduate with a keen interest in nature, farming and growing food.
-This became heightened after living in Cloughjordan Ecovillage.
-In the past she has volunteered at a horticultural therapy project in Romania, studied Sustainable Horticulture in Kinsale, and worked on the North Tipperary Online Farmers Market as a digital media manager.
-Sarah has recently completed a postgraduate diploma in Agroforestry and Landscape Biodiversity at SETU and is undertaking the Green Cert at Pallaskenry Agricultural College.
-Aside from FFN, she continues to work on conventional and organic dairy farms doing relief work.
-She works part time for Farming for Nature (Monday to Thursday) and can be contacted at [email protected]
+In the past, she has worked as a relief milker on conventional and organic dairy farms, volunteered at a horticultural therapy project in Romania, studied Sustainable Horticulture in Kinsale, and worked on the North Tipperary Online Farmers Market as a digital media manager.
+Sarah is currently undertaking a Masters in Sustainability and Behaviour Change at the Centre for Alternative Technology.
+She works part-time for Farming for Nature (Monday to Thursday) and can be contacted at [email protected]

 Dr Brendan Dunford